StarMade/StarMade/README.md

 -----------

 For compiling:
-* Click you project in Eclipse and click Export and export it as .jar
+* Click your project in Eclipse and click Export and export it as .jar
 * You should be able to replace default StarMade.jar, or classes you modified with your own modified ones

 Better compiling options coming in future!